 Oisin had a very close race against Derwent in his J15 1x, missing out by only half a length.
 Isabelle successfully took on Warrington in her first heat in the W.J12 1x, but missed out by 1 ½ lengths to Boston in her final.
 Izzy and Hannah also had a close race rowing up at WJ13 2x, but lost out to Warrington by only a length.

 With the adults and in the IM3 1xs, Adam took a very scenic route missing out to City of Cambridge and Tim and Dave to Burton Leander.
-Rich squeezed through his first round beating Derwent by half a length and successfully took the second heat too by 1 ½ lengths against Cambridge, taking the pot against Burton by half a length.
 Dave and Adam beat Bradford in their first IM3 2x heat by a comfortable 2 lengths and took the final from Trent easily.
-Tim and Rich had success in their IM3.2- beating Lincoln by three lengths and the men’s MasD.4+ also took a pot against Bewdley by 3 lengths.
+Tim and pair’s partner had success in their IM3.2- beating Lincoln by three lengths and the men’s MasD.4+ also took a pot against Bewdley by 3 lengths.
 Yet another win was had by the MxMasC4+ in the Loughborough v Loughborough in a very close final, but sadly the W.IM3 8+ couldn’t hold off Burton in one of the last races of the day.